SpookySkeletons/activity-browser/README.md

 change then open a terminal and run the following command.

 ```
-activity-browser ab.set-profile firefox work
+activity-browser ab.set-profile work
 ```

-This will set the Firefox browser to open the `work` profile for this activity for now on.
+This will set the browser to open the `work` profile for this activity from now on.
 You can change the default profile at any time by rerunning the command and specifying a different profile to use.